adnir-andrade/safehouse/docs/gitlab-runner.rst

 In the next session, you will find some basic instructions for a new Dev to start working on the project.
 But mostly, the hard work is done.

-Pat yourself in the back and congratulations!
+Pat yourself on the back and congratulations!